Montclair, New Jersey: Local government

-Since July 1, 1988, Montclair has been governed under the Council-Manager plan 13 form of municipal government under the Faulkner Act, whose originator, Bayard H. Faulkner, was a former mayor of Montclair.
+Since July 1, 1988, Montclair has been governed under the Council-Manager Plan 13 form of municipal government under the Faulkner Act, whose originator, Bayard H. Faulkner, was a former mayor of Montclair.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the Township Council, who are elected to concurrent four-year terms on a non-partisan basis in elections held as part of the May municipal elections.
+The governing body is comprised of the mayor and the township council, who are elected to concurrent four-year terms on a non-partisan basis in elections held as part of the May municipal elections.
 The mayor is elected directly by the voters.
-The Township Council is comprised of six members, of which two council seats are elected from the township at-large and one council seat is elected from each of four wards.
+The township council includes six members, of which two council seats are elected from the township at-large and one council seat is elected from each of four wards.
 A deputy mayor is selected by the six council members from their members, and this position is largely ceremonial.
-Though the Mayor has no executive powers, the mayor presides over council meetings and has both a voice and vote in its proceedings.
-The Mayor appoints members to many local governing groups, most notably the board of education.
+The mayor has no executive powers, but presides over council meetings and has both a voice and vote in its proceedings.
+The mayor appoints members to many local governing groups, most notably the board of education.